-To move the work item to another Kanban board simply drag it onto the appropriate zone (named the same as the diagram you wish to move elements to) and select 'Move to' to move the element to the new diagram or 'Create link on diagram' to create a link on the second diagram without removing it from the current diagram
+To move the work item to another Kanban board simply drag it onto the appropriate zone (with the same name as the diagram you are moving elements to) and select 'Move to' to move the element to the new diagram or 'Create link on diagram' to create a link on the second diagram without removing it from the current diagram.

-Step Action 1 Select the item in the Kanban diagram 2 Drag the item to the right of the Kanban diagram Lanes 3 Drop the item on the appropriately named drop zone element.
+Step Action 1 Select the item in the Kanban diagram.
+2 Drag the item to the right of the Kanban diagram Lanes.
+3 Drop the item on the appropriately named drop zone element.
 4 Select 'Move to' to move the element to the new diagram or 'Create link on diagram' to create a link on the second diagram without removing it from the current diagram

-In the following diagram a work item representing a defect is being moved from the critical lane of a Backlog Kanban board to the Iteration board.
+In this diagram a work item representing a defect is being moved from the critical lane of a Backlog Kanban board to the Iteration board.